 Master of Arts in Theological Studies is open to anyone desiring to develop the skills, techniques, and concepts for studying, practicing, and leading theological discourse.
 This degree program will equip students to build a firm Biblical foundation and connect theological truths with their impact on daily living.
-There are no prerequisites for students with an undergraduate degree. (p.
-87)
+There are no prerequisites for students with an undergraduate degree. (see p.
+83 for details)